Xilmi/Rotp-Fusion/README.md

 - Option to swap player on load.
   - Fixed crash when selecting extinct empires.
   - Empires will be listed on the console.
+  - Empires will be listed on the Guide.
 - Fixed wrong call to fleet design.
   - Made the AI and events use the dedicated call: fleet.design(i)